aditya19111/Project-1-Credibility-Score-for-Articles-Sources-References/README.md

 Literature review of existing models and techniques for credibility assessment.
 Justification of chosen methodologies, including both ML-based and rule-based approaches if applicable.
 Documentation to guide future iterations and refinements.

+**The deliverable 3**

+Objective: Integrate the finalized Python function into live applications and ensure seamless operation with the chatbot.
+Deliverables:
+Full implementation of the credibility scoring feature within the chatbot platform.
+Testing and validation to ensure correct functionality and user interaction.
+Integration support using a provided application template to streamline the process.
+Please the following rubrics for this deliverable!